Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: DMRG Phase Diagrams

-Our analysis so far has been semi-classical.
-In order to explore the role of quantum fluctuations and analyze the model in an unbiased way, we have carried out large-scale density-matrix renormalization group (DMRG) calculations.~\cite{White1992} We consider the evolutions of the zero-temperature phases as a function of the biquadratic $K$ coupling for fixed $J_2 = 1.5$ and $0.8$, respectively.
-Due to cylindrical geometry, the CAFM automatically selects the configuration with ${\bf q}=(0,\pi)$, whereas the $(\pi/2,\pi)/(\pi, \pi/2)$ AFM$^*$ selects ${\bf q}=(\pi/2,\pi)$, and the AFQ phase selects ${\bf q}=(\pi,0)$.
-In order to identify these phases, we have calculated the static spin and quadrupolar structure factors defined as
+Next we consider the evolutions of the zero-temperature phases as a function of the biquadratic $K$ coupling to obtain the ground-state phase diagram for fixed $J_2$.
+In order to identify the phases we encounter, we have calculated the static spin and quadrupolar structure factors defined as